-An exercise EKG test allows doctors to learn how well your heart functions, when it is made to work hard.
+An exercise EKG test allows doctors to learn how well your heart functions when it is made to work hard.
 This test can help detect heart problems that may not be apparent at rest.

 The exercise EKG test is done while you walk on a treadmill.
 During the test, an EKG records the electrical activity of your heart.

 A trained technician (or nurse) will place several electrodes (small sticky patches) on your chest and shoulders to allow recording of EKG during exercise.
 The electrodes are connected by wires to an EKG machine with a monitor.
 A blood pressure cuff is applied to your arm to monitor your blood pressure.
 You will be shown how to step onto the treadmill and how to use support rails to maintain balance.
 The treadmill starts slowly and the speed and incline are gradually increased.
 Your blood pressure will be checked every few minutes and your EKG tracing watched for any abnormal changes.
-You will be instructed to report any symptoms such as chest pain, shortness of breath, leg fatigue or dizziness.
-The test will end when you become too tired, have significant symptoms (examples shortness of breath) or when you reach your peak heart rate.
+You will be instructed to report any symptoms such as chest pain, shortness of breath, leg fatigue, or dizziness.
+The test will end when you become too tired, have significant symptoms (such as shortness of breath) or when you reach your peak heart rate.

 Doctors can see how well your heart functions during exercise or exertion by studying what happens during the test such as:

-- The length of time you were able to exercise.
+- The length of time you were able to exercise

-- What did the EKG show?
+- What the EKG shows